StackableRegiments/analyticalmetlx/docs/guide-learning.md

 ## Attachments

-The conversation owner can attach files to the conversation that users can download to their own devices.
+The conversation owner can attach files to the conversation that users can then download to their own devices.

 > **Tip**
 >